TU Delft & One Planet Port

 Maëlle Salzinger is a researcher and policy analyst from France, based at Delft University of Technology, in the Faculty of Architecture and Urban Planning.
-She develops methodologies and practical tools to support just sustainability transitions and adaptation to climate change, with a focus on long-term impact.
-She leads the impact analysis of the Bauhaus of the Sea Sails project (2022–2025), funded by the European Commission as part of the New European Bauhaus initiative.
+She develops methodologies and practical tools to support just sustainability transitions and climate adaptation, with a focus on long-term impact.
+She co-leads a working group in the European COST Action PACT (Port City Territories in Action: A collaborative Laboratory for Inclusive Energy Transition) and is associated with PortCityFutures, the Blue Papers journal, and One Planet Port.
+She led the impact analysis of the Horizon Europe project Bauhaus of the Seas Sails (2022–2025) as part of the New European Bauhaus initiative.
 After four years working as a policy analyst and gender focal point at ECDPM (the Centre for Africa-Europe Relations), she aims to advance equity and climate justice.
-She holds a master’s degree from Sciences Po Paris, France.
+She has a track record of 20+ publications including research reports and articles, policy briefs and commentaries.
+She holds a master’s degree (Cum Laude) from Sciences Po Paris, France.

 Last Publications